samuelselleck/samuelselleck/README.md

 I'm a curious engineer from Sweden who loves science 🧬💥

 I like fractals ❄️🐚 and other things that look complex but boil down to simple rules (like us 🌍🌌).
 I enjoy trying new things 🏄‍♂️ and being bad at things.
-I don't particularly enjoy feeling mediocre at things.
-I do enjoy feeling good at things.
+I don't particularly enjoy feeling mediocre at things but I do enjoy feeling good at things.

 I watch a lot of Youtube 📚.
 Some favorite channels are: [Applied Science](https://www.youtube.com/@AppliedScience), [Jon Gjengset](https://www.youtube.com/@jonhoo), [Technology Connections](https://www.youtube.com/@TechnologyConnections), [Primitive Technology](https://www.youtube.com/@primitivetechnology9550), [Simone Giertz](https://www.youtube.com/@simonegiertz) and [Kurzgesagt](https://www.youtube.com/@kurzgesagt).
 (If you'd like more recommendations, don't hesitate to ask).